Using Grub 2 as a bootloader for Xen PV guests

 The above simple example is all well and good, but it is rather

-inflexible and if the guest uses a separate /boot
+inflexible and if the guest uses a separate /boot partition or

 otherwise differs from the expectations encoded in the initial